Kd710306/Smartail-intern-/README.md

 #File crawler

  Ojective:
-  * To crawl through a number of text files and fined number of times a given word has appeared in those text files.
+  * To crawl through a number of text files and find number of times a given word has appeared in those text files.

  Structure of file crawler:
   * It is a class